 If you are allergic and are on a special diet already, you may have some experience in making changes to your diet, so this may not be as difficult for you to change to the leaky gut diet.

-If this is all new to you, one of my first suggestions is to record what you eat.
 Start by keeping a diet diary, a type of journal where you not only record in it what you ate, but your reactions to the food.